pufferpanel/documentation/source/installing-docker.rst

 ..

-   The Docker image is currently X86_64 only dute to limitations in the Github Actions infrastructure.
+   The Docker image is currently X86_64 only due to limitations in the Github Actions infrastructure.

 PufferPanel offers several images that include dependencies needed to run game servers.
 We recommend using *latest* as it contains everything you will need to get servers runing quickly.